 - Ask for help – Puppies that take longer than six months to train might need some professional training.
 Contact a reputable dog trainer in your area to help learn more about how your dog learns and find new ways to approach training.

-How to bell train a dog is a common question pet parents ask when they are just beginning.
+How to bell train a dog is common question pet parents ask when they are just beginning.
 As you can see training your dog to use a bell to go potty is achievable as long as you are consistent, patient and never give up on the training!
 Don’t forget, you can also ask for help from a professional dog trainer if needed.